Morris Bear Squire: Medicare fraud settlement

 Squire was the owner of Forest Hospital in Des Plaines, Illinois in 1996 when the psychiatric hospital was accused by two former employees of Medicare fraud.
 The employees said that elderly residents of area nursing homes and assisted-living facilities were bused to a psychiatric program run by Squire's company in Elgin, Illinois.
 There, they would play games or sleep for five or six hours and were provided little, if any, psychiatric medical care.

 Forest Hospital paid $4 million to settle the civil Medicare fraud case.
 The payment was made when the hospital was sold in 1997.

 Personal life

-Squire's first wife was Eunice.
-They had seven children, including Ari Squire, who faked his own death in a murder-suicide, and at least ten grandchildren.
+Morry and his first wife had 4 children.
+Morry and his second wife was Eunice.
+They had theee children, including Ari Squire, who faked his own death in a murder-suicide, and at least ten grandchildren.

 In 1999, Squire married Lei The Dei of Cambodia.
 They renewed their marriage in 2003 at the Western Wall in Jerusalem.
 Squire resided in Santa Barbara, California.